Swu865/mapletools/README.md

-# **This project is no longer compatible with MapleStory devices due to an NGS update.
-Please consider using a remote device to mirror your game.**
+# **This project is no longer compatible with MapleStory running devices due to NGS update.
+Please consider using another device to remote to your game.**

 # MapleTools